 We may earn money or products from the companies mentioned in this post.
 At no extra cost to you, I only recommend products I have experience with.
 As an Amazon Associate, I earn from qualifying purchases.

 When I first started traveling, I was always concerned about my home – the safety of it, that is.
 It can be hard to let go of your control and leave your home and your valuables (especially if you have pets, too) without protection, but if you pay attention and just do a few things to help keep your home safe while you are gone, you should feel much, much better about leaving it.
 After all, you are headed on an adventure and you should enjoy it instead of worrying about your home!
 Here are a few tips to try out when it comes to keeping your home safe while traveling:

 Have A Home Security System

 Alarm systems are SO useful and important – they not only protect your family from intruders, but they do so much more than that.
 A secure life says that in addition to protecting your home and family from intruders, an alarm system also helps with protection from fires, carbon monoxide poisoning, and a lot more.

-Your alarm system company will typically give you stickers or signs to place on your exterior windows, doors, and in your yard in order to let potential intruders know that you have an alarm system.
+Alarm companies will typically give you stickers or signs to place on your exterior windows, doors, and in your yard in order to let potential intruders know that you have an alarm system.
 If you have these signs and stickers in place, most of the time intruders will stay clear, but if they take the chance, once your alarm system goes off, they are running away and you have protected your home and your family.